storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - The Android platform version cannot properly support more than 100 open database files due to the threading model used.
 - SQL error messages reported by Windows platform version are not consistent with Android/iOS/macOS platform versions.
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on iOS, macOS, and Android platform versions due to JSON issues reported in [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435) and [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57).
 This is fixed with a workaround for iOS/macOS in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms) as well as [litehelpers / cordova-sqlite-evmax-ext-workers-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free) (GPL or premium commercial license terms).
-- _Storage and retrieval of BLOB data type is not supported consistently on all platforms according to HTML5/[Web SQL DRAFT API](http://www.w3.org/TR/webdatabase/) - SELECT BLOB column value type is not supported on Windows and possibly broken on other platforms.
+- Storage and retrieval of BLOB data type is not supported consistently on all platforms according to HTML5/[Web SQL DRAFT API](http://www.w3.org/TR/webdatabase/) - SELECT BLOB column value type is not supported on Windows and possibly broken on other platforms.
 Possible options: SELECT BLOB in Base64 format using BASE64 function (described elsewhere in this document) is supported by this plugin version (GPL or commercial license options) as well as [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms); SELECT BLOB in HEX format using HEX function is also supported.
 INLINE BLOB values such as `X'010203'` are supported by the SQLite syntax on all platforms.
-FUTURE TBD equivalent to UNHEX (supported in MySQL) or conversion of Base-64 string to BLOB is desired._
+FUTURE TBD equivalent to UNHEX (supported in MySQL) or conversion of Base-64 string to BLOB is desired.
 - _Database file names with multi-byte UTF-8 characters such as accented characters or other international characters are not fully tested and not expected to work consistently across all platform implementations._ The default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation is known to crash on certain Android versions in case of database file names with emoji and other 4-byte UTF-8 characters ref: [litehelpers/Cordova-sqlite-evcore-extbuild-free#26](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free/issues/26)
-- _Known issues with UNICODE `\u0000` character (same as `\0`):_
+- Known issues with using UNICODE `\u0000` character (equivalent to `\0`):
-  - _Encoding issue reproduced on Android (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, using Android NDK)_
+  - Encoding issue reproduced on Android (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, using Android NDK)
-  - _Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, using Android NDK) and Windows_
+  - Truncation in case of argument value with UNICODE `\u0000` character reproduced on (WebKit) Web SQL as well as plugin on Android (default [Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, using Android NDK) and Windows
-  - _SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with `androidDatabaseImplementation: 2` (built-in android.database implementation) option, and plugin on other platforms_
+  - SQL error reported in case of inline value string with with UNICODE `\u0000` character on (WebKit) Web SQL, plugin on Android with `androidDatabaseImplementation: 2` (built-in android.database implementation) option, and plugin on other platforms
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - The iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access.
 - Some extreme large query results may be slow, especially on iOS/macOS, due to the JSON implementation.
 Improvements for iOS/macOS are available in [litehelpers / cordova-sqlite-evplus-ext-legacy-build-free](https://github.com/litehelpers/cordova-sqlite-evplus-ext-legacy-build-free) and [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (GPL or special commercial license terms).
 FUTURE (TODO) will be available in a newer evplus plugin version (GPL or special commercial license terms).